Bounds for DP color function and canonical labelings: Canonical labelings of

 {\bf S2:} $k=1$, i.e.,$m_2+m_3+m_4+2m_5=m-1$.
 Then we have $m_1=m_5+1$.

 {\bf S3:} $k=2$, i.e.,$m_2+m_3+m_4+2m_5=2m-2$.
 Then we have $m+m_1-m_5=2$ which implies $m_1=0$, $m_5=m-2$, $m_2+m_3+m_4=2$; or $m_1=1$, $m_5=m-1$, $m_2=m_3=m_4=0$.

 Clearly, in situation S1, $h_1(u)=0$ and $\mathcal{H}$ has a canonical labeling.
 In the following, we will prove that in situations S2 and S3, $h_1(u)$ is not a zero polynomial.
-We focus on the first term of $h_1(u)$ and discuss the following two subcases.
+We focus on the coefficient of $u$ in $h_1(u)$ and discuss the following two subcases.

 {\bf Subcase 1.1.} $r\geq 2.$